nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2026.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Il segreto del Bosco Vecchio, Dino Buzzati

+★★★★★

+What struck me most is how naturally the supernatural sits in this book.
+Nobody is surprised by the spirits.
+Nobody needs convincing.
+They're just there, the way the weather is there.
+Reading it, I kept thinking of Miyazaki — the same sense that the world is more crowded than we usually admit, the same melancholy that never tips into sentimentality.
+Written in 1935, it feels like it comes from a moment when the old world and the new hadn't fully separated yet, and nobody had thought to mourn the distance.
+Exceptionally good.

+### Lettere luterane, Pier Paolo Pasolini

+★☆☆☆☆

+A collection of articles for Italian newspapers and magazines in 1975, focused on pedagogy.
+The central theme is the country's "anthropological mutation."
+There are some gems, but most articles are tied to the then-current political events and are difficult to follow today.
+I also didn't enjoy Pasolini's frequent nostalgia for "the good old days."
+He was called a traditionalist, which surprised me since he wasn't a conservative, but this collection shows that progressive traditionalists can exist.

 ### The hunting gun, Inoue Yasushi

 ★★★☆☆